 Dab Your Pizza

 Pizza surely isn’t one of the best low carb snacks, but that doesn’t mean it’ll derail your slim-down goals.
 By merely grabbing a napkin and dabbing the oil from the surface of your slice, you’ll start cutting calories.
-A recent study found that a dabbed pizza slice has 40 fewer calories than one that hasn’t been blotted.
+A recent study on how to lose weight found that a dabbed pizza slice has 40 fewer calories than one that hasn’t been blotted.
 Since the average American eats 23 pounds of pizza annually, if you dab all your slices, you could lose two pounds in a year.

 Press Pause When Munching